return42/sphkerneldoc/linux_src_doc/include/linux/thermal_h.rst

 thermal_instances
     list of \ :c:type:`struct thermal_instance <thermal_instance>`\  of this thermal zone

-idr
+ida
-    &struct idr to generate unique id for this zone's cooling devices
+    &struct ida to generate unique id for this zone's cooling devices

 lock